droundy/deft/papers/histogram/sad-referee-response.md

 contribution to the field.
 The referee has three major criticisms of the value of our work (aside from issues with the introduction section).

+***Jordan Says:*** Computational Physics Papers in Physical Review E Appropriate papers for this section are those that report new advances in computational physics.
+This includes papers that describe new developments of computational methods or substantial improvements of existing computational methods, provided they are applicable to significant physics problems.
+In many cases such a paper will improve its impact by explicitly demonstrating the usefulness of the described method, i.e., by applying it to some physics problem (old or new).
+However, it should be noted that such an application is not a necessary condition for eligibility.
+Rather, the requirement that "papers must contain new results in physics" should be interpreted as a requirement of novelty with respect to the method(s), the physics, or both.
+*PRE only even loosely requires that new methods be tested on a single (old) or new system.
+Simply arguing that our method is distinct from WL (the referees argument) 'it is a new version of SAMC!' should be sufficient based on PRE guidelines.*

 Firstly, the referee criticizes our paper for testing the method on a single physical system (the square well fluid).
 The referee gives as an argument an example of a paper which tests a method on three different physical systems.
 We